AlexTMallen/koopman-forecasting/README.md

    provide a 1D array of these times).
 2. Input the frequencies your data exhibits.
-This is usually as easy as 24 hours, 1 week, and 1 year, but sometimes the frequencies must be found by DPK with the FFT or by solving a global optimization problem.
+This is usually as easy as 24 hours, 1 week, and 1 year, but sometimes the frequencies must be found by DPK by solving a global optimization problem or via the FFT.
 3. Choose a model object from `model_obs.py` or write your own.
 We recommend starting out with `SkewNLLwithTime`, which assumes your data is drawn from a time-varying skew-normal distribution at every